accordproject/concerto/test/composer/models/system/event.md

-The base *event* is implicitly extended by all other events. *Event* is an **abstract** meaning that no instances of it can be created, however, it does contain the *eventId* and *timestamp* properties, which are extended to all other events.
+The base *event* is implicitly extended by all other events. *Event* is an **abstract** meaning that no instances of it can be created, however, it does contain the *eventId* property, which is extended to all other events.

 ```
 abstract event Event identified by eventId {
   o String eventId
-  o DateTime timestamp
 }
 ```